Skip to Main Content

 Multiple studies have documented how technologies perpetuate systemic biases and inequalities in our societies.
 In her pioneering book Algorithms of Oppression: How Search Engines Reinforce Racism (2018), digital media scholar Safiya Noble famously analyzed Google search results from 2009-2015 to demonstrate how search engines were not neutral, but reinforced racist and sexist biases.

-The Large Language Models (LLMs) powering Gen-AI tools are trained on large data sets that contain biases that we (the end user) are not able to evaluate.
+The Large Language Models (LLMs) underlying chatbots are trained on large data sets that contain biases that we (the end user) are not able to evaluate.
 The seminal research paper "On the Dangers of Stochastic Parrots: Can Language Models Be Too Big?" demonstrates how large data sets "overrepresent hegemonic viewpoints and encode biases potentially damaging to marginalized populations" (Bender, et al., 2021, p.
 610).
 In other words, LLMs are trained on data that likely reproduce historical biases or may include overt hate speech or misinformation.

 Selected readings